zabhayo/portfolio/front-end/README.md

 # front-end
- this folder includes projects that are based on HTML, CSS(Bootstrap, tailwind) & JavaScript language.
+ files in this folder includes projects based on HTML, CSS(Bootstrap, tailwind) &  Vanilla JavaScript.